 While the specific causes of seasonal depression are unknown, the sleep hormone melatonin is likely involved along with serotonin which helps regulate our mood.
 Apart from medication or light therapy, some people seek out hypnotherapy for depression, which, according to a recent study, has comparable effects to cognitive behavioral therapy.
-Hypnotherapy can also help with chronic pain, insomnia, low self-esteem, and anxiety, and curbing unwanted behaviors like smoking and drinking.
+Hypnotherapy can also help with chronic pain, insomnia, low self-esteem, anxiety, motivation to work out, and curbing unwanted behaviors like smoking and drinking.

 As a former therapist, when clients inquired about hypnosis, my initial reaction was skepticism, imagining myself dangling a pocket watch as they drifted off to sleep.
 But recently after talking to experts about this technique and trying it out myself, I think the combination of deep breathing and positive suggestions can be helpful for seasonal depression.
 Self-hypnosis works by training your mind to replace unhelpful thoughts that dominate your mood in winter with more adaptive beliefs.
 So, I tried self-hypnosis for seasonal depression to see if it would lift my mood.

 What is self-hypnosis, exactly?

 Hypnosis or hypnotherapy refers to a state of deep relaxation where “you’re able to access your subconscious mind and give yourself positive suggestions for change,” says Jacqueline Carson, DipHyp, GHR, GHSC, a clinical hypnotherapist based in Darlington, Co Durham in the U.K. For example, if you’re dreading the start of the work week, a positive suggestion might be telling yourself, “I feel calm,” or “I’m strong enough to get through this.”